MultiverseLearningProducts/swe/src/mod3/wk2/day2.md

     - Routine updates and upgrades;
 * Explain the reasons and drivers for changes to software including changed user requirement; problem or incident identified; regulatory or other mandatory change;infrastructure / platform change.
 * Describe the purpose of a service level agreement for operational software.
-* Describe in outline a typical process for reporting, logging, and dealing with incidents and problems in operational software, and explain the terms ‘first-line support’ and ‘second-line support’ in this context.
+* Describe in outline a typical process for reporting, logging, and dealing with incidents and problems in operational software, and explain the terms 'first-line support' and 'second-line support' in this context.
 * Describe at a high-level problem-solving techniques, including brainstorming; fault tree analysis; Kepner-Tregoe root cause analysis; Ishakawa diagrams (fishbone diagrams); decomposition.
 * Explain the importance of managing and controlling changes to operational software.
 * Describe in outline a typical process for the control of changes to live software.